 TV Logic provides user-adjustable steering, and is recommended for use with TV broadcasts that are not surround encoded, where Pro Logic may give reduced intelligibility.

-THX Cinema
+PLII THX and THX Cinema

-THX Cinema enhances Pro Logic to replicate the sound of a dubbing stage or theatre, whether or not the other equipment in your system is THX approved.
+PLII THX and THX Cinema enhance Pro Logic II and Pro Logic to replicate the sound of a dubbing stage or theatre, whether or not the other equipment in your system is THX approved.